hpkewg/hpke-pq/draft-ietf-hpke-pq.md

 including both implementation flaws as well as new cryptanalysis.
 See
 {{GENERIC}} for further analysis of hybrid security properties.

-## Asymmetric-key-authenticated modes of RFC9180
+## Asymmetric-Key-Authenticated Modes of RFC9180

 In the {{?RFC9180}} version of HPKE, KEMs could optionally define the additional functions `AuthEncap` and `AuthDecap`.
 These functions allowed